Our approach

 Four commitments.
 Non-negotiable.

-We sell placement.
-If an LLM isn't the right tool for the job, we say so.
-If your problem needs a rules engine, a dashboard, or just better forms — that's what you'll get.
+If an LLM isn't the right tool, we say so.
 The ceremony of AI is not our product.

 The system comes first.

-We map the stack before we map the model.
-Legacy systems are a constraint, not a failure — and AI has to land inside them gracefully.
+Map the stack before the model.
+Legacy is a constraint, not a failure.
 No rip-and-replace.
-No greenfield fantasies.

 Owned on day one.

-Every placement we design ships with a named owner, a review cadence, and an evaluation harness.
-If it can't be governed, it doesn't go live.
-This is how AI survives beyond launch.
+Every placement ships with a named owner, review cadence, eval harness — or it doesn't go live.

 We stay past go-live.

-Transformation isn't a PowerPoint moment.
-We embed through production, through drift, through the second and third placement — until your team owns the capability end-to-end.
+Through production, through drift, through the second and third placement — until you own it.